codydecoder/codydecoder/README.md

 -  Hi, I’m Cody Cadena (@codydecoder)
--  I am currently looking for a job in software development.
 -  I am interested in AI, Web3, and utilizing software to make our lives better.
 -  My expertise is web development but I am excited by and look forward to learning new technologies.
 -  I am open to any collaborations that will give me a chance to build something impressive or impactful.